LA PETITE VILLA ®

 Among other amenities, you will find:

 - A kitchen with fridge, hood, oven, kettle, coffee maker, toaster.
-The large sliding doors of the kitchen open onto a swimming pool, with wooden deck, and lawn
+The large sliding doors of the kitchen open onto a swimming pool, with wooden deck, and open space

 - Two bathrooms,one at ground floor, with shower and toilets

-3G internet Wi-Fi connexion is available, as well as satellite television, with DVD player with USB port so that you may listen to your favourite hits.
+3G internet Wi-Fi connexion is available, as well as satellite television, and Play services from Canal + ( Mauritius).
 Parking space is available in the yard for your car, should you decide to rent one during your stay on the island.
-Treat yourself to true tropical-inspired comfort at La Petite Villa!
+Treat yourself to true tropical-inspired comfort at LA PETITE VILLA ®

 Trou d'eau douce

-The famous village of Trou D'eau Douce, East Coast, Mauritius: an unrivalled point, for excursions in boats, outins on the islands
+The famous village of Trou D'eau Douce, East Coast, Mauritius: an unrivalled point, for excursions in boats, outings on the islands

 A few suggestions of your discovery trips are: